microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-M365group.md

 ms.prod: "governance"
 ---

-# Tutorial: Use the Access Reviews API to review access to all your M365 groups with external identities
+# Tutorial: Use the Access Reviews API to review access to all your M365 groups with guest users

-In this tutorial, you will use Graph Explorer to create and read access reviews that targets all M365 Groups with external identities in the tenant.
-To achieve this, you'll first use Azure AD B2B to invite and create an external identity in your tenant.
-Then, you'll add this external identity to your M365 group prior to creating and reading the access review.
+In this tutorial, you will use Graph Explorer to create and read access reviews that targets all M365 Groups with guest users in the tenant.
+To achieve this, you'll first use Azure AD B2B to invite and create an guest user, also referred to as an external identity, in your tenant.
+Then, you'll add this guest user to your M365 group prior to creating and reading the access review.

+>[!NOTE]
+The response objects shown in this tutorial might be shortened for readability.

 ## Prerequisites

 To complete this tutorial, you need the following resources and privileges:

 + A working Azure AD tenant with an Azure AD Premium P2 or EMS E5 license enabled.
-+ An account in a different Azure AD tenant or a social identity that you can invite as an external identity (B2B user).
++ An account in a different Azure AD tenant or a social identity that you can invite as a guest user (B2B user).
-+ Log in to [Microsoft Graph Explorer](https://developer.microsoft.com/graph/graph-explorer)  as a user in a global administrator role.
++ Sign in to [Microsoft Graph Explorer](https://developer.microsoft.com/graph/graph-explorer)  as a user in a global administrator role.
-+ Permissions:
-  + To call the invitation APIs to invite a user, consent to *User.Invite.All* permission.
-  + To call the Access Reviews APIs, consent to the *AccessReview.ReadWrite.All* permission.
-  + To create the M365 group, and delete it later after completing the tutorial, consent to the *Group.ReadWrite.All* permission.
-  + To remove the guest user from the tenant after completing the tutorial, consent to the *Directory.AccessAsUser.All* permission.
++ Permissions: For this tutorial, the following delegated permissions are needed: `User.Invite.All`, `AccessReview.ReadWrite.All`, `Group.ReadWrite.All`, `Directory.AccessAsUser.All`.

 To consent to the required permissions in Microsoft Graph Explorer:
 1. Click **Sign in to Graph Explorer** and sign in using the account that has a global administrator role.